Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 ## Problem

-In MATLAB, there is a very useful function called 'reshape', which can reshape a matrix into a new one with different size but keep its original data.
+In MATLAB, a programming platform for numeric computing, there is a very useful function called 'reshape', which can reshape a matrix into a new one with different size but keep its original data.

 You're given a matrix represented by a two-dimensional array, and two positive integers **r** and **c** representing the number of rows and number of columns of the wanted reshaped matrix, respectively.